Tykky/Raytracer/Documentation/rst/classes/engine.rst

 final image.

 Now these samples are also used to produce scatter rays.
-Rays can be set to bounce in random directions or set to bounce by probability distribution, meaning rays will bounce differently on each sample.
+Rays can be set to bounce by random or set to bounce by probability distribution, meaning rays will bounce differently on each sample.
 This is helpful when trying to achieve `global illumination <https://en.wikipedia.org/wiki/Global_illumination>`_.

 Downside of this method is that the final image is usually noisy.
 Increasing sample count can be used to combat this issue but with diminishing returns.
 Another popular method to combat this is to use denoise algorithm which isn't implemented in this project.

 API documentation